EsperoTech/yaade/README.md

 2. People pay me to do it.
 3. I have nothing else to do (rarely the case).

-Besides that, feel free to implement new features yourself and open a pull requests.
+Besides that, feel free to implement new features yourself and open a pull request.
+I will review them as often as I have the time.